Inca Trail 4 Days to Machu Picchu

 Booking the inca trail 4 Days to Machu Picchu with Pacha Expeditions, you are choosing the best (We are Inca Trail oficial Operator, we don have intermediaries).
 Don’t believe us?
 Check out our reviews on TripAdvisor!

-Our Inca Trail service is perfect for families, group of friends and honeymooners.
-With smaller groups, you get the full attention of our expert guides and with each trekker, having a personal porter to carry, 7 kg of your gear you can enjoy the trek to the full.
+Our Inca Trail service is perfect for families, groups of friends and honeymoon couples.
+In smaller groups, you will receive the full attention of our expert guides, we recommend hiring an extra porter to carry your personal belongings (12 kg of your equipment), and you will be able to enjoy the hike to the fullest.

-*Please Note: Physical level depends very much on your fitness and aclimatization
+*Please Note: Physical level depends very much on your fitness and acclimatization

 Day 01 – Cusco – Km 82 to Wayllabamba.